Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Wandong's median income among taxpayers is $48,975.
-The average income in the suburb is $56,621.
-Both figures are lower than national averages.
-Greater Melbourne's median income is $57,688 with an average of $75,164.
-By September 2025, estimated median and average incomes in Wandong would be approximately $53,015 and $61,292 respectively, based on Wage Price Index growth of 8.25%.
-Census data indicates household income ranks at the 71st percentile ($2,083 weekly) and personal income at the 42nd percentile.
-Income distribution shows 38.2% (633 individuals) fall within the $1,500 - 2,999 earnings band, similar to the broader area where this cohort represents 32.8%.
-After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch released postcode level ATO data for financial year 2023 on an unspecified date.
+Wandong's median income among taxpayers was $48,975 with an average of $56,621.
+Nationally, the median income is higher.
+Greater Melbourne had a median income of $57,688 and an average of $75,164 in 2023.
+By September 2025, estimated incomes would be approximately $53,015 (median) and $61,292 (average), based on Wage Price Index growth of 8.25%.
+Census data shows Wandong's household income ranks at the 71st percentile ($2,083 weekly) and personal income at the 42nd percentile.
+Income distribution indicates that 38.2% of residents earn between $1,500 - 2,999 (633 individuals), similar to the broader area where this cohort represents 32.8%.
+After housing costs, residents retain 87.1% of their income.
+Wandong's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income